cybwan/fsm-scripts/README.md

-# fsme-scripts
+# fsm-scripts

-Set of helper scripts and `Makefile` targets to make life of [fsme](https://github.com/flomesh-io/fsme) developer easier.
+Set of helper scripts and `Makefile` targets to make life of [fsm](https://github.com/flomesh-io/fsm) developer easier.
 Bundled with dozens of shell scripts and Makefile targets.

 ## Usage Guide

-> Assume you already have [fsme](https://github.com/flomesh-io/fsme) repository cloned or downloaded
+> Assume you already have [fsm](https://github.com/flomesh-io/fsm) repository cloned or downloaded

 1. Clone or zip download this repository
-2. Place this repo at same level with [fsme](https://github.com/flomesh-io/fsme) cloned repository or set `FSM_HOME` environment variable to point to the location of `fsme` folder.
+2. Place this repo at same level with [fsm](https://github.com/flomesh-io/fsm) cloned repository or set `FSM_HOME` environment variable to point to the location of `fsm` folder.
 3. Run `make .env` to create `dot env` file and configure the contents to your specific needs
 4. Run required `make target` (refer to below guide for make `targets` and description)
 5. Sit back and relax